dharshini2284/DataTalk/README.md

-# 🤖 Multimodal Q&A Chatbot
+# 🤖 DataTalk - A Multimodal Q&A Chatbot

 A powerful AI chatbot that answers questions from **documents (PDF, DOCX, CSV)**, **images**, and **videos** using cutting-edge NLP and computer vision models.